Lib Dems hail 'revenge of the farmers' for Tory by-election defeat

 Party insiders believe government made strategic error

-Senior Liberal Democrats believe the ‘revenge of the farmers’ help deliver their stunning by-election win in Somerset – and will help bring down part of the Conservative’s ‘blue wall’ at the general election.
+Senior Liberal Democrats believe the “revenge of the farmers” helped deliver their stunning by-election win in Somerset – and will help bring down part of the Conservative’s “blue wall” at the general election.

 The party secured a huge victory in Somerton and Frome, overturning a majority of more than 19,000 votes.

-Visiting the seat Lib Dem leader Sir Ed Davey fired a mock circus cannon in celebration as he declared it was “time to get these clowns out of No 10”.
+Visiting the seat, Lib Dem leader Sir Ed Davey fired a mock circus cannon in celebration as he declared it was “time to get these clowns out of No 10”.

-The achievement for his party was “nothing short of spectacular”, he added, as he said the Lib Dems were now ‘back’ in their former West Country stronghold.
+The achievement for his party was “nothing short of spectacular”, he added, as he said the Lib Dems were now “back” in their former West Country stronghold.

 The party lost a number of seats in the area in the disastrous 2015 election, when it was punished by voters for the coalition years.